buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 round

 You extend your hand and point a finger at a target in range.
-Your magic grants you a brief insight into the target's defenses.
+Your magic grants you a brief insight into the target' \*\*s defenses.
 By the end of your next round, you gain +1d6 to your first Attack Roll against that target.

 **For each Magic Critical Success** obtained, the bonus persists for one additional round.